micropython/micropython/docs/samd/general.rst

 | SAMD51      | Cortex-M4 @120 MHz | 256 kB SRAM, 512 kB Flash |
 +-------------+--------------------+---------------------------+

-Note: The Flash size mentioned is the innternal flash of the copntrolle.
+Note: The Flash size mentioned is the innternal flash of the controller.
 Some board have additional external flash, which can e.g. be used for data storage.